-The ME-EM faculty have adopted the eleven Student Outcomes (designated a through k in the ABET terminology) that support its program’s two Program Educational Objectives.
+The ME-EM faculty have adopted the seven Student Outcomes (designated 1 through 7 in the ABET terminology) that support its program’s two Program Educational Objectives.

-Engineering programs must demonstrate that their graduates have (a-k):
+Engineering programs must demonstrate that their graduates have (1-7):

 The Michigan Tech mechanical engineering program satisfies the two mechanical engineering program criteria as described below.